solomonsanderson/Physics-Project-2022/README.md

 * real-dimuon-4M.data: Real data containing 4 million dimuon events from ATLAS at the CERN LHC
 * real-dimuon-400k.data: Real data containing 400,000 dimuon events from ATLAS at the CERN LHC
 * real-dimuon-small-1.data: Real data containing 1000 dimuon events from ATLAS at the CERN LHC

+## Code
+* load.py: loads data files and returns a pandas dataframe
+* plot.py: plots the input data in a histogram
+* crystalball.py: plots a histogram of input data and fits aa crystal ball function
+* fit_higgs.py: plots a histogram of higgs.data and fits a voigt curve
+* fit_MCZ0.py: plots a histogram of MC-Z0.data, fits a voigt curve and a power law curve
+* angular_distance.py:
+* Z0_processing.py: Takes the ratio of the real dimuon data and the MC-Z0 data to remove the background from the Z0